 Assistant Program Director, Emergency Medicine Residency

 Dr. Babineau joined DHMC in October 2016, returning to his educational home – he graduated from Dartmouth College in 2000 with a degree in Environmental and Evolutionary Biology, and then attended the Dartmouth-Brown Medical Program, graduating from Brown Medical School in 2005.
 He completed his residency at Beth Israel Deaconess Medical Center in Boston in 2008, and stayed on to work as academic faculty, where he received several awards from the residents for his passion for teaching and as a role-model.
 During his time at BIDMC, he worked on international consulting projects in Europe, and often was an international commuter, working clinically in Boston while living in Peru and Spain.
 He loves spending time outdoors in the amazingly beautiful Upper Valley with his wife and two daughters.

 Residency Coordinator, Extraordinaire

 Judy Collins joined the DH family in 2007 as the simultaneous program coordinator for the Pulmonary, Infectious Disease and GI Fellowship Programs.
 In 2011, Judy adopted a single program and became the Program Coordinator for the Emergency Medicine Residency.
 She brings with her 20 years’ experience as a special education paraprofessional.
 She is the only Program Coordinator in Dartmouth-Hitchcock history to win the Program Coordinator of the Year award twice!
-When not working, she loves to spend time with her husband Roger and her dogs Ruby and Sage on their farm in rural New Hampshire.
+When not working, she loves to spend time with her husband Roger and her dog on their picturesque farm in rural New Hampshire.
 One of her not-so-hidden talents is baking and, when the residents are lucky, she brings the fruits of her mad baking skills to work.